Prengineerator/Interpretor-Aerothon2021/README.md

 <img src="https://lh3.googleusercontent.com/proxy/yc3ciWP1L-5-gRbSUUaWz_sujUn3gNt3Q_kWowVAKgTzp18Xhfn0NaeyVNaiHxTVfto91rehEuyTijaM5_BL5jQiWXZp0cXdoAUqCgB18qpIzEGYO8CeboTBZ-a-8Kc" align="left" alt="robot" width="160" height="235">

-An innovative solution that integrates the end to end user experience and application support into one single place.
+An innovative solution that integrates the end-to-end user experience and application support into one single place.
 It's an onscreen floating widget that runs on top of any application/webpage, that connects the users with the IT product teams with one single click.
 General users using the system interact with a chatbot integrated with a Google-owned framework, DialogFlow, with a trained intent to help the users interact in a natural language.

-It is customizable application with admin console that provides extended widget to achieve user intractability.
-Konnox also provides application navigation,user Support Chatbot, Co-creation and improvement of the Application, Bug reporting window, Collective announcements or notifications, Customization Adaptability and  Measures Application usage and performance.
+It is a customizable application with an admin console that provides an extended widget to achieve user intractability.
+Konnex also provides application navigation, user Support Chatbot, Co-creation and improvement of the Application, Bug reporting window, Collective announcements or notifications, Customization Adaptability, and Measures Application usage and performance.

-To provide high speed, automatic software integration, back-ups, mobility, Etc. for certain complex machine learning algorithms, the proposed system is a partial cloud-based solution.
+To provide high speed, automatic software integration, back-ups, mobility, etc. for certain complex machine learning algorithms, the proposed system is a partial cloud-based solution.
 DigitalOcean, an Infrastructure as a service (IaaS) provider, is used.

 ## Project Architecture